 - Focus: Course Introduction

 - Architecture: WWW

 - Core Ideas:

 - 1. Numerical Calculations, Variables, Function

 - 2. Data Types

+- 3. Changing Elements using Javascript

 - Javascript can carry out some basic calculation - First, let's take a look at a console - Every modern browser allows you to access the console in the developer tool